naninovel/docs/docs/en/guide/gui.md

 `On Show` and `On Hide` Unity events allow hooking custom handlers to react to the UI visibility changes.
 For example, you can hook an `Animator` triggers to fire some custom animations when the UI becomes visible and vice-versa.

 When `Hide On Load` is enabled, the UI will automatically be hidden when the engine is starting a load operation.
-This usually happens when loading another naninovel script or exiting to the title menu.
+This usually happens when loading another scenario script or exiting to the title menu.

 Enabling `Save Visibility State` will make the visibility state of the UI persistent, so that when player loads a saved game, the UI will be in the same state (visible or hidden) as it was when the game was saved.